The Host (Star Trek: The Next Generation): Direction and writing

 "The Host" was written by Michael Horvat and directed by Marvin V. Rush.
 Rush had been the director of photography for the series since the start of the third season and was the first of three members of the series' staff to direct an episode.
 The filming of Gates McFadden's scenes was complicated by the fact that she was seven months pregnant at the time, requiring different camera angles than would normally be used.
 Jonathan Frakes, who played Commander Riker, explained later that "they would not address the fact that the actress was pregnant", requiring the cast and crew to hide McFadden's stomach from the camera with furniture or by using camera angles which only showed her from her breasts upwards.
 Rush was not told which episode he was going to direct beforehand, other than that it was going to be a ship-based episode.
 He later directed two episodes of Star Trek: Voyager and two of Star Trek: Enterprise.

 Story editor Brannon Braga was pleased with the episode, calling it "one of the most outstanding stories we've ever done" as it was originally suggested as a "squirmy worm" story, which was "unique" as it went on to become "the most touching love story".
 Ronald D. Moore stated that it had become a Star Trek story by focusing the episode on the relationship rather than on the negotiations.
 Rush suggested that some viewers were disappointed with the ending, due to Crusher not accepting her lover in his new female body.
 He said that it was a valid point of view, and that McFadden's lines in the final scene made it clear that it put forward a hope that homosexuality would be better accepted in the future.
 The subject matter was revisited in the Star Trek: Deep Space Nine episode "Rejoined", which featured one of the earliest televised lesbian kisses.

-The character of Odan would return in non-canon Star Trek publications, including in the short story "First Steps" within The Lives of Dax anthology.
+The character of Odan would return in non-canonical Star Trek publications, including in the short story "First Steps" within The Lives of Dax anthology.
 It also made two appearances in licensed comics, first in DC Comics Star Trek: The Next Generation Annual issue four and then in Divided we Fall, a crossover between The Next Generation and Deep Space Nine published under the WildStorm imprint.